It’s been 4 long years since we last reviewed the Skoda Superb. Rob Clubley came away extremely impressed, giving the car a full 5-Chevron rating.

 Of course being a Skoda, there’s lots of other nice tricks in the boot.
 There’s the rechargeable/removable torch, all sorts of hooks and places to tie things down, some smaller storage around the space-saver spare tyre too.
 The Scout also has the net system for the boot, so you can put a net up with the rear seats up (net connects to the middle of the car) or rear seats down (net connects behind the front seats).
 It’s a great system for keeping animals at bay, or just to stop your stuff flying up front in hard braking.

 Moving forward, you get to those long rear doors that open wide.
 And there it is, feature number two of the Superb; rear legroom.
-It’s bordering on unbelievable, and could put a limousine to shame.
+It’s bordering on unbelievable and could put a limousine to shame.
 If your rear passengers are complaining about legroom, there’s something wrong with them.

 The seats are a nice suede/leather mix, and look great.
-I see that Skoda have gone the Hyundai Santa Fe route, and have seat controls for the front passenger on the centre console side of the seat, so rear seat passengers can adjust the front seat.
+I see that Skoda has gone the Hyundai Santa Fe route, and has seat controls for the front passenger on the centre console side of the seat, so rear seat passengers can adjust the front seat.
 I’m still not sure this is a good idea, there are kids out there that would love to drive a parent crazy, adjusting the seat back and forward or up and down while they are sitting in it.
 I can see the benefits, but I can see the downside as well.
 Mind you, with that much legroom it’d be a child with monkey-like arms to reach the buttons from the rear seat.

 Up front there’s a single USB and a single 12-volt socket, then another single USB port in the centre console cubby.
 This cubby is also air conditioned via an adjustable outlet, so your chocolates don’t melt.
 The glovebox, which is very average in size, is also air conditioned.
 Rear seat passengers have a single 12-volt outlet for charging phones.